joshfinnie/joshfinnie.com/src/pages/blog/rusty-react-for-2021.md

 });
 ```

-If you run `npm run dev` you should see a webpage with a button and a form.
+When we run `npm run dev` we should see a webpage with a button and a form.
 Try them out!
-You're now interacting with the Wasm code that was written in Rust.
+We're interacting with the Wasm code that's written in Rust.

 ![Rusty React running "big computation"](/assets/blog/rusty-react-hello-name.png)